Height Predictor Calculator

 Predicting Adult Height from Parent Heights

 The mid-parental height method is a widely used statistical approach to estimate a child future adult height.
-It averages parent heights and applies a gender-specific adjustment.
+It averages parent heights and applies a gender-specific adjustment to predict how tall the child will be as an adult.

-• For girls: average both parents heights and subtract 2.5 inches (6.5 cm)
+• For girls: average both parent heights and subtract 2.5 inches (6.5 cm).

-• Actual adult height typically falls within a range of plus or minus 4 inches (10 cm) of the prediction
+• Predicted adult height typically falls within plus or minus 4 inches (10 cm) of the calculated value.

 • Genetics account for roughly 60% to 80% of height variation.
-Nutrition, health, and sleep affect the remainder
+Nutrition, sleep, hormones, and health affect the remainder.

 This is a statistical estimate, not a medical prediction.
 Consult a pediatrician for growth concerns or if your child height falls outside expected percentiles.